 This site has the largest searchable collection of Alex Mustard’s Underwater Photography anywhere online.
-Although it contains many thousands of images, please note that this is a curated collection, showcasing a small percentage of the images Alex had made.
+Although it contains many thousands of images (currently 6500+), please note that this is a curated collection, showcasing a small percentage of the images Alex had made.
 These images have been selected by the photographer to represent the best of his work and is updated regularly as Alex takes and processes new images.

 The search facility works best with locations (countries) and species (common or latin names).
 Although all images are fully captioned and keyworded with colours, numbers and behaviour all noted.
 So many search terms work well.
 All spelling in the captions is in UK English!

 The search is optimised to find all matches.
 For example “ray” will find all stingrays, manta rays, sun rays and even morays!
 Furthermore, you do not need to type in the entire word, “nudib” will find all nudibranchs.
 In general, avoid plurals, “fishes” will return only fishes, and miss fish.
 “Fish” gets both.